TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 > Root of totality, unity, the universe, completeness.

 ## Usage
-> Oum is the only word that cannot be intensified with Penetoki > 2.
+> Oum is the only word that cannot be intensified with Sunwai > 2.
 Excaggaration (X is more intense).
 That would be a paradox.

 ### Marker
 *   Used as a pronoun representing totality.